smeup/jariko/README.md

     <dependency>
         <groupId>io.github.smeup.jariko</groupId>
         <artifactId>examples</artifactId>
-        <version>develop-SNAPSHOT</version>
+        <version>vx.y.z</version>
     </dependency>

 ### Gradle
-Here are the configurationd to add to your build.gradle:
+Here the configuration to add to your build.gradle:
 ```
 dependencies {
     ...
-    implementation 'io.github.smeup:jariko:develop-SNAPSHOT'
+    implementation 'io.github.smeup:jariko:vx.y.z'
 }
 ```
 ### Samples
-Here is a [sample project that uses the interpreter as a library](https://github.com/f-lombardo/rpgclient), and here is [another one](https://github.com/smeup/rpgweb).
+Here is a [sample project that uses the interpreter as a library](https://github.com/f-lombardo/rpgclient/), and here is [another one](https://github.com/smeup/rpgweb).

 ## Contributing